USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

      - `procan/pa`

 -   `ModPvO3: [default: pv_o3]`<a id=ModPvO3></a>
     Potential vorticity parameterization for free-troposphere exchange of ozone.
-This option is configured using the potvorO3 variable in the CCTM build script.
 Do not change this module setting.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#613-potential-vorticity-scaling) for further information.
     - `pv_o3`

 <a id=run_cctm.csh></a>